-‘I can’t help it, he’s a buddy.
+‘I can’t help it; he’s a buddy.
 I have to stick with him.’

 The court convened the following Monday.
 It was held in a side room in downtown New York.
 Although it was called a court Brent thought it was nothing like the adult courts he’d seen.
 The room was quite small.
 The judge sat behind a table on the same level as everyone else.
 Brent sat next to Mr Hubbard.
 Felipe was a few seats away.
 Brent saw Felipe for the first time and managed to catch his eye and smile.
 Felipe made no move to acknowledge him.
 Maybe he didn’t see me Brent thought.